sassoftware/sasoptpy/doc/web-api.rst

       }

-Creating variable groups require an additional parameter, called `index`.
+Creating variable groups requires an additional parameter, called `index`.
 This parameter should be a JSON array.
 Each array element can be one of the following:
 - An integer representing the size, e.g. `4`